-In addition, we are developing IFX-1 as a therapy for AAV given C5a's well-established disease promoting role in AAV, as well as in PG, a well characterized neutrophilic dermatosis, in which we also plan to initiate a Phase II clinical development.
+In addition to HS, we are developing IFX-1 as a therapy for AAV given C5a's well-established disease promoting role in AAV, as well as in PG, a well characterized neutrophilic dermatosis, in which we have initiated a Phase II clinical development.
 We plan to advance development of IFX-1 in other disease settings where we believe an anti-C5a antibody could be successfully developed into a marketed therapy.